rbredtech/consent-management-provider/README.md

 ## Usage

+Usage/Integration examples can be found in the `/examples` folder of this repository.

 ### API Endpoints

 All API endpoints take an optional query parameter`channelId`, which is used to collect metrics about the opt-in/out ratio on a specific channel.